 Middlesex University’s Open Access policy supports GREEN Open Access (you do not need to pay to make your work open access).

 This policy applies to all academic staff, all research staff and all students whose research outputs derive from their employment by the University, from research grants or otherwise from the use of University resources and facilities.
 This policy requires researchers at Middlesex University to:

-Repository staff will check all files that are uploaded to ensure they comply with copyright law and will apply any embargos required by the publisher.
+The Repository team will check all files that are uploaded to ensure they comply with copyright law and will apply any embargoes required by the publisher.

 More information can be found in the full Middlesex University Open Access Publications Policy.

 The post-REF 2021 Open Access policy as part of the UKRI OA policies is currently under review.
 The REF 2021 Open Access policy (see Guidance) should therefore be followed until further notice.